albrow/zoom/README.md

 }
 ```

-The *zoom.Model embedded attribute automatically gives you an Id field.
+*zoom.Model automatically gives you an Id field.
 You do not need to add an Id field
 to the struct.

-**Important:** In the constructor, you must initialize the embedded *zoom.Model attribute.
+**Important:** In the constructor, you must initialize the Model field.
 Something like this:

 ``` go
 func NewPerson(name string) *Person {